After passing the exam or completing a degree at UiS, you can receive documentation of achieved results.

 You have now registered your IT account and signed up for courses.
 Here are some useful information about your stay here...

-The Learning Support Center offers individual guidance to students at UiS who experience academic challenges.
+The Learning Support Center offers individual guidance to students at UiS who have dyslexia and/or ADHD.

 If you as a student are going to write a bachelor's or master's thesis and need to use personal information and / or hea...